cockroachdb/docs/v19.1/managed-authorization.md

 ## User authorization

+By default, a new SQL user created using the Console is assigned to the `admin` role.
 An `admin` SQL user has full [privileges](authorization.html#assign-privileges) for all databases and tables in your cluster.
 This user can also create additional users and grant them appropriate privileges.

 ### Before you begin